A Library, Computers, and Much More

 The Micato-AmericaShare Harambee Community Centre, a multi-purpose facility built through the generosity of past travellers Bernard Wharton and Jennifer Walsh, is a bright and beautiful oasis of hope in the middle of the Mukuru slum.

 Harambee is a vital community centre, allowing residents to gather for lectures, educational sessions, and meetings.
-But there is much else:
+The robust resources and initiatives available in and around the Harambee Centre include:

 A Clean, Quiet, Wide-Open Space